elof/popular/_data/jeanne/2020-08-25-best-art-crafts-supplies.md

 6. **Tempura Paint Sticks**: We first encountered these [Kwik Stix Solid Tempera Paint Sticks](https://amzn.to/3loVmua) at a little buddy’s house and I fell in love with the thick and rich colors.
 They are short and easy to grip for little hands.
 Also, they’re low mess and dry so quickly.
 7. **Sidewalk Chalk**: I love these [Crayola 24 Count Sidewalk Chalk](https://amzn.to/2QrzS1F) they just have so much color payoff.
 We’ve used so many different types of sidewalk chalk and this is the best one hands down.  [](https://amzn.to/2QrzS1F)
 8. **Washable Markers**: They had me at washable.
 Crayola simply makes the best markers.
 These [Crayola Ultra-Clean Washable Markers](https://amzn.to/2QtfE7G) really do wash out every time.
 Because I don’t know about you but I’ve had “washable” markers not come out before.
 So, rest assured this does!
 Yay.
 9. **Dabbing Markers**: These [Do A Dot Art!
 Markers](https://amzn.to/34yTHfO) were one of my kid’s first art supplies.
-They’re nice a fat for easy gripping and the sponge dauber is durable.
+They’re nice and fat for easy gripping and the sponge dauber is durable.
 And they last forever.
 10. **Crayons**: These [Ooly Easy to Hold Crayon](https://amzn.to/2D5VTA1) are cool not only because they color well but they’re ergonomically correct.
 So great for little ones but also a fun shape suitable for older kids too.  [](https://amzn.to/2D5VTA1)

 ![](/assets/Manipulatives.png)